pnkmtt/Vagrant_Ansible_Class/README.md

 <p>Now that we have everyting installed we need to download the required Vagrant files</p>

-<p>From a new directory and on the command line run this command: git clone https://github.com/pnkmtt/Vagrant_Ansible_Class</p>
+<p>From a new directory and on the command line run this command: 'git clone https://github.com/pnkmtt/Vagrant_Ansible_Class'</p>

 <p>This will download the Vagrant file and allow us to create your new VirtualBox VM</p>

 <p>Once the clone has completed go to the target directory and run: vagrant up</p>